About

 A little more about me

 I have worked in academia, government and the commercial sector.
-I wear two hats now: I work in the mobile messaging company, BulkSMS.com as the regulatory compliance officer, and am a research fellow in the History Department at Stellenbosch University.
+I wear two hats now: my day job is in a mobile messaging company as a privacy officer (focusing on data privacy and data protection); yet I continue to write when I have free time on surfing matters as an independent scholar (my term as research fellow in the History Department at Stellenbosch University ended in mid-2022).

 I have a PhD in History from Stellenbosch University.
 My dissertation focused on gender and politics in the history of South African surf culture.
 I have published several academic articles on the history of surfing, for these see my Histories page of this blog.

-Beside surfing history, I have published in academic journal on changing social and political discourses in charismatic Christianity in Durban, South Africa during the late apartheid era (which drew on my 1995 MA thesis in History), for example, see my “‘Tripping on Jesus’: the social dynamics and psychedelic religiosity of the Invisible Church in Durban, 1973–1983,” African Historical Review (1998) and “‘Transported away’: The spirituality and piety of charismatic Christianity in South Africa (1976-1994),” Journal of Theology for Southern Africa (2004).
+Beside surfing history, I have published in academic journals on the changing social and political discourses in charismatic Christianity in Durban, South Africa during the late apartheid era (which drew on my 1995 MA thesis in History), for example, see my “‘Tripping on Jesus’: the social dynamics and psychedelic religiosity of the Invisible Church in Durban, 1973–1983,” African Historical Review (1998) and “‘Transported away’: The spirituality and piety of charismatic Christianity in South Africa (1976-1994),” Journal of Theology for Southern Africa (2004).
+These studies attempt to come to terms with how religious discourse changes in response to material conditions in South African society and politics.

 Outside of academia, I co-wrote a stage play with Naren Sewpaul called: “Txt Me – A Cell Phone Affair”, which was staged at Fringe Festival, part of the 2006 National Arts Festival.
 We then went on to co-produce “Txt Me: A reading … filmed with cellphone camera” (2008), under Those Productions, as an avant-garde short film of the stage production.